Norrie Disease (ND)

 It has been shown that Norrin is a ligand of the Wnt receptor Frizzled-4 (FZD4) and its co-receptors low density lipoprotein receptor-related protein 5 (LRP5) as well as Tetraspanin-12 (TSPAN12).
 This ligand/receptor complex triggers retinal vascular development, probably by stimulation of endothelial cell proliferation, as we have found recently.

 In our lab, we focus on the investigation of the molecular pathophysiology of the disease phenotype, which is similar in different vasoproliferative blindness diseases, especially with regard to abnormalities in the retinal vasculature (angiogenesis).

 For this purpose, our group developed a knockout mouse model resembling the human disease in eye and ear.
 We are analyzing the early development of the disease and its progression by different molecular biological methods, including gene and protein expression (realtime RT-PCR, Western blots, immunohistochemistry).
 Further, we investigate recombinant protein function in cell culture experiments as well as in vitro assays.

-We also offer clinical / genetic testing for Norrie disease and familial exudative vitreoretinopathies by direct (Sanger) sequencing of NDP, FZD4, LRP5 and TSPAN12.
+We also offer clinical / genetic testing for Norrie disease and familial exudative vitreoretinopathies by high throughput sequencing of ATOH7, FZD4, KIF11, LRP5, NDP, TSPAN12 and ZNF408.
 Norrin, encoded by NDP, is a ligand for the receptor complex consisting of FZD4, LRP5 and TSPAN12.
 More information on the functional link between the 4 genes is also available on this website at exudative vitreoretinopathies.
 For details regarding clinical testing please refer to our respective web pages.
 Genetic Testing

 Wolfgang Berger (PhD)